Puilaetco Dewaay to buy UBS private bank in Belgium

 A UBS spokesman said the sale was part of a strategy for the Swiss bank to focus on onshore private banking -- catering to clients on their home turf -- in core markets.

-With 3 billion euros in assets, UBS' Belgian activities were tiny in comparison to neighboring markets including France and Britain, which manage 358 billion Swiss francs ($371 billion) in total European onshore money.
+With 3 billion euros in assets, UBS' Belgian activities were tiny in comparison to neighbouring markets including France and Britain, which manage 358 billion Swiss francs ($371 billion) in total European onshore money.

 In June, a Belgian judge charged the unit's head, Marcel Bruehwiler, with involvement in an alleged multi-billion euro tax fraud by the Swiss bank, after raiding his home and those of a client.
 Bruehwiler denied all charges, prosecutors said.